-Today I am going to discuss how to evict a holdover tenant in the state of Florida.
-Specifically, I am going to talk about performing holdover tenant evictions in Sarasota County.
-These types of evictions can be somewhat confusing because the relevant Florida Statutes aren’t entirely clear on the process and requirements.
 That said, evicting on basis of being a holdover is a powerful means of removing a tenant, and is one of my preferred strategies in instances where you have an at will (month-to-month) tenancy.
-A properly set up holdover case affords the tenant no way out of the lawsuit.
-When I take on a new holdover tenant eviction the question is never if the tenant will be removed, but when.
+A properly set up holdover eviction affords the tenant no way out of the lawsuit.

 So you understand where I am coming from when I write this article, I am a landlord tenant lawyer in Venice, Florida.
 I represent clients throughout Sarasota, Manatee, and Charlotte counties in all manner of commercial and residential landlord / tenant matters.
 It is my hope that this article helps you understand how to approach a holdover tenant eviction.

-For more general information on evictions, I invite you to check out my evictions article.
+For more general information on evictions, I invite you to read my general evictions article.